Where's George? (film)

-Where's George? is a British comedy film starring Sydney Howard.
-It was shot and released in 1935.
+Where's George? (also known as The Hope of His Side) is a 1935 British comedy film directed by Jack Raymond and starring Sydney Howard and Mabel Constanduros.
+It was written by Bert Lee, Jack Marks and R.P.
+Weston.

-Where's George? was modelled on the successful 1931 association football film Up for the Cup.
-Sports films were popular in this era and in 1935, the British & Dominions Film Corporation decided that they wanted to make a comedy centred on the sport of rugby league.
-Both films were directed by Jack Raymond, and also featured the same star, Sydney Howard, as Yorkshireman Alf Scodger.

 The film went on general release in late 1935 but just a few weeks later, in January 1936, King George V died.
-The film was consequently renamed Hope of His Side as posters asking 'Where's George?' were not considered appropriate.
+The film was consequently renamed Hope of His Side as posters asking "Where's George?" were not considered appropriate.

-The film's script was written by Walter Greenwood and featured actors Mabel Constanduros, Leslie Sarony and Frank Pettingell.
-Herbert Wilcox was director of production.
-Carver Doone, a six-foot eight wrestler, played the huge full-back that Alf dodges to score the winning try.
+Preservation status

+The British Film Institute National Archive holds a collection of ephemera but no film or video materials.

 Plot

-The film is about Alf Scodger's attempts to fool his overbearing wife.
+Hen-pecked blacksmith Alf Scodger is always trying to fool his overbearing wife.
 As a result of these attempts, he accidentally discovers that he has a talent for rugby league and is picked to play for his local Yorcaster club against their rivals Oldcastle from Lancashire.

-'George' is a foal that Alf buys and then loses.
+"George" is a foal that Alf buys and then loses.
 While playing in the rugby match, Alf spots George in the next field and whilst running to recapture the foal, catches the ball and scores the match-winning try.
 A local dignitary watching the match sees him score the try and this leads to Alf and his wife becoming reconciled.